 The Valley Falls Barn is a late timber frame structure, with all of its timbers, braces and lumber cut with a circular saw.
 The gambrel roof style is the most common in the last quarter of the 19th century and the first two decades of the 20th.
 The overall form of the main floor of the barn is a very traditional one from the middle of the 19th century.
 All of this suggests a broad date range of 1875 to 1920 for the building –possibly leaning towards the earlier of the date range.
 The gambrel roof of this barn allowed for a very large amount of hay storage in its upper levels, though much of the framing and scaffolding for this has been removed.
 There was a hay fork or “horse Fork”, suspended from the ceiling so that hay could be hoisted up from the main center drive to this upper storage area.
 At some point the purlin tie-beams and their braces were sawn out, necessitating the nailing-on of cross-timbers to help compensate for this change.
 Whether this removal was done to accommodate the hay fork, or for other purposes is uncertain.

 The milking stable in the basement may have co-existed with the milking stable above, though it is more likely that at some point the milking stable was moved from its original location upstairs, down to the basement.
 At this point the upstairs was changed into a new use, not clearly documented by physical evidence.
 The downstairs milking area has all of the hallmarks of an early 1900s dairy production area, with a concrete floor, manure gutters (since replaced with a new concrete floor), and lots of whitewash.
 The rustication, or scoring of parging on the walls to resemble stone blocks, is a very interesting detail.
-Adjacent to the basement milking stable, but walled-off, are two dairy production rooms, one of which contains a cork-lined cooling tank that utilized flowing spring water (some pipes still survive).
+Adjacent to the basement milking stable (which has been converted to an ADA accessible rest room), but walled-off, are two dairy production rooms, one of which contains a cork-lined cooling tank that utilized flowing spring water (some pipes still survive).
 In the larger of the two rooms is an early water heater (ca 1890s), and a large concrete floor with a drain gutter in it.
 A pass-through window provided access to the road for the removal of milk cans or other products from this space.
 These rooms may well have been only for liquid milk handling, or some part or all of the cheese making process may have taken place here.
-I any event, these rooms are somewhat rare survival evidence from the early days of the 20th century dairy work.
+In any event, these rooms are somewhat rare survival evidence from the early days of the 20th century dairy work.

 The stable/carriage barn, is the most striking and the largest of the six structures on the farm.
 It sits proudly near the crest of the hill overlooking the rest of the property.
 The most unusual exterior feature is the windowed ‘ball and point’ cupola with six over six windows.